open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 Alternatively, an event can be created instead of a "Settle" span.
 Events could be added to "Deliver" spans or to ambient spans.

-"Settle" spans may link to "Create" spans of the messages that are settled, however, for some settlement scenarios this is not feasible or possible.
+"Settle" spans may link to "Create" or "Publish" spans of the messages that are settled, however, for some settlement scenarios this is not feasible or possible.

 ## Proposed changes and additions to the messaging semantic conventions